 Preparative chromatography is the most powerful, versatile, and flexible technology to resolve particularly challenging industrial separation problems.
 The Advanced Separation Processes group performs internationally recognized research in the field of preparative chromatography and develops corresponding processes for the separation and purification for various mixtures from chemical, pharmaceutical, and biotechnological productions.
 Applications of preparative chromatography include, but are not limited to, productions of fine and bulk chemicals, enantiomers and diastereomers, carbohydrates, proteins, polymers, and nanoparticles.

 Along this, also fundamental theoretical work is performed regarding basic design, process analysis, parameter determination, modelling and simulation, as well as optimization-based development of preparative chromatographic processes.
-Here, we do not only apply existing state-of-the-art mathematical tools, but we also develop new frameworks and tools for process analysis and design.
+Here, we do not only apply existing state-of-the-art mathematical tools like numerical schemes for simulation and optimization as well as the powerful concept of equilibrium theory.
+Moreover, we develop new frameworks and tools for process analysis and design.
 An example is the open-source platform CADET-Process.